sous-chefs/users/README.md

 ```

 - Note only user bags with the "action : remove" and a search-able "group" attribute will be purged by the :remove action.
 - As of v2.0.3 you can use the force parameter within the user data bag object for users with action remove.
 As per [user docs](https://docs.chef.io/resource_user.html) this may leave the system in an inconsistent state.
 For example, a user account will be removed even if the user is logged in.
-A user’s home directory will be removed, even if that directory is shared by multiple users.
+A user's home directory will be removed, even if that directory is shared by multiple users.

 If you have different requirements, for example:

 - You want to search a different data bag specific to a role such as
 - mail.
 You may change the data_bag searched.

   - data_bag `mail`

 - You want to search for a different group attribute named

 - `postmaster`.
 You may change the search_group attribute.
 This

 - attribute defaults to the LWRP resource name.

   - search_group `postmaster`

 - You want to add the users to a security group other than the

 - lightweight resource name.
 You may change the group_name attribute.

 - This attribute also defaults to the LWRP resource name.

   - group_name `wheel`

 Putting these requirements together our recipe might look like this: